 If you believe yourself to be innocent, then absolutely yes, an experienced and proven attorney is necessary.
 If you believe there were issues with your arrest, then absolutely yes, an attorney is necessary.
 If you know you had a couple of drinks too many, but think there's reason to have the charge(s) reduced, then yes, an attorney is necessary.
 If you are guilty and there's no reason for reduced charges, you absolutely need an attorney.

 As a leader in Texas DWI law, I can tell you, an experienced attorney can be the difference between having your case dismissed, being acquitted, or being convicted.
 An experienced DWI attorney will have:

-- Negotiating skills to argue with the prosecutor, judge, and/or jury on your behalf reasons that justify a plea deal for a lesser charge; dismissal of the charge(s); or a better sentence if convicted without a plea deal.
+- Negotiating skills to argue with the prosecutor and/or before a judge and jury on your behalf reasons that justify dismissal of the charge(s); a plea deal for a lesser charge; or a better sentence if convicted without a plea deal.

 If you are facing a DWI charge, life suddenly may seem overwhelming and scary.
 You can't trust your life in the hands of an inexperienced attorney, you need an experienced attorney with a reputation that parallels it.
 Doug Murphy is like no other attorney in the state of Texas:

-- He is Board Certified in both Criminal Defense and DWI.
+- He is Board Certified in both DWI and Criminal Defense.